Tutorial Gateway

 print(employee)

-In this example, we will show how to add the new elements to the existing Data Frame in R programming.
+This example adds new elements to the existing Data Frame in R.

 Id <- c(1:6)